aurelia/path/ACKNOWLEDGEMENTS.md

 # Acknowledgements

-The `normalize` function in this library was adapted from the internals of [http://requirejs.org/](http://requirejs.org/).
+The `relativeToFile` function in this library was adapted from the internals of [http://requirejs.org/](http://requirejs.org/).
 Much thanks goes to the authors who worked out this algorithm.
 Below is the required notice from the original library.

-Also, the `join` function comes from [this gist](https://gist.github.com/creationix/7435851).

 ---